 Healthcare

 The healthcare industry can also use preauthorization charges.
 Typical insurance plans do not cover everything.
-The patient may be responsible for specific deductibles.
+The patient may be responsible for specific deductibles and co-pays.
 However, the medical billing landscape is complicated, and final prices may be unknown until they are run through the various codes and channels.

-Ultimately, an insurance company may return some money to the doctor or hospital that provided care.
-The patient may end up owing less out of pocket.
-But until that’s established, the healthcare facility in question may preauthorize a certain amount from the patient.
+Ultimately, an insurance company may pay the medical facility more, and the patient may end up owing less out of pocket.
+But until that’s established, the healthcare facility may preauthorize a certain amount from the patient.

 Healthcare providers must remember that there is a timeframe for finalizing a preauthorization charge.
 This timeframe creates some urgency around the medical billing process, which is easy to overlook with everything else going on in patient care.